slarry07/DevOps-Stage4-Infra/README.md

 # Infrastructure Setup

 ## Overview
-This project sets up an infrastructure environment using Terraform, Ansible, and Docker.
-The setup provisions an Azure virtual machine, installs necessary dependencies using Ansible, and deploys containerized services using Docker and Traefik as a reverse proxy.
+This project automates infrastructure provisioning and application deployment using Terraform, Ansible, Docker, and Traefik.
+The setup includes:

+Provisioning an Azure Virtual Machine with Terraform.

+Configuring the VM with necessary dependencies using Ansible.

+Deploying containerized services using Docker and managing traffic with Traefik.

 ## Technologies Used
 - **Terraform**: Infrastructure as Code (IaC) for provisioning Azure resources.